 Emergency Preparedness

-It’s important for older adults and people with disabilities to plan ahead for the unexpected.
+Older adults and people with disabilities need to plan ahead for the unexpected.
 Weather-related emergencies, power outages, and road closures are challenging for anyone.
 People with certain disabilities and other medical considerations need to create a plan that takes into account their specific needs.
-Here are a few tips to help you plan for the unexpected.

 • Don't wait until you are experiencing medical issues due to extreme temperatures before moving to a safer location.
 Play it safe and leave early.